 About Muscle Tension

 Muscle tension is the feeling that muscles are always tight or strained, sometimes to the point of chronic pain.
 One can experience tension, pain, or cramps in any of the body's skeletal muscles as a result of muscle tension.
 The tension is closely related to stress and anxiety.
-The common symptoms of muscle tension are listed on the right.
+The common symptoms of muscle tension are listed below.

 Continue reading to learn more about the causes of muscle tension.